SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 - **BBS Signatures** {{BBS}}: The core signature scheme that enables efficient proofs of possession.
-We use a variant that is privately verifiable, which makes our security assumptions more conservative and our protocol more efficient.
+We use a variant that is privately verifiable, which avoids the need for pairings and makes our protocol more efficient.

 - **Sigma Protocols** {{ORRU-SIGMA}}: The zero-knowledge proof framework used for spending proofs.